vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-neo4j.md

 #### tags.vertex or edges.vertex configuration

-Nebula Graph uses ID as the unique primary key when creating vertexes and edges, overwriting the data in that primary key if it already exists.
-So, if a Neo4j property value is given as the Nebula Graph'S ID and the value is duplicated in Neo4j, duplicate IDs will be generated.
-One and only one of their corresponding data will be stored in the Nebula Graph, and the others will be overwritten.
-Because the data import process is concurrently writing data to Nebula Graph, the final saved data is not guaranteed to be the latest data in Neo4j.
+NebulaGraph uses ID as the unique primary key when creating vertexes and edges, overwriting the data in that primary key if it already exists.
+So, if a Neo4j property value is given as the NebulaGraph'S ID and the value is duplicated in Neo4j, duplicate IDs will be generated.
+One and only one of their corresponding data will be stored in the NebulaGraph, and the others will be overwritten.
+Because the data import process is concurrently writing data to NebulaGraph, the final saved data is not guaranteed to be the latest data in Neo4j.

 #### check_point_path configuration

 If breakpoint transfers are enabled, to avoid data loss, the state of the database should not change between the breakpoint and the transfer.
 For example, data cannot be added or deleted, and the `partition` quantity configuration should not be changed.

-### Step 4: Import data into Nebula Graph
+### Step 4: Import data into NebulaGraph

-Run the following command to import Neo4j data into Nebula Graph.
+Run the following command to import Neo4j data into NebulaGraph.
 For a description of the parameters, see [Options for import](../parameter-reference/ex-ug-para-import-command.md).

 ```bash
 ${SPARK_HOME}/bin/spark-submit --master "local" --class com.vesoft.nebula.exchange.Exchange <nebula-exchange-{{exchange.release}}.jar_path> -c <neo4j_application.conf_path>